andyrew/Christmas-Movie-Bingo/README.md

   <dt>Christmas Perfection</dt>
   <dd>A control freak wants the perfect holiday, while her best friend prefers spontaneity.
 Featuring really bad irish accents!
 On <a href='https://www.hulu.com/movie/christmas-perfection-c2dd3a4b-a72a-4c07-a5a0-624e01137c11'>hulu</a>.</dd>
 </dl>
+<dt>The Knight Before Christmas</dt>
+  <dd>Medieval magic sends a 14th-century knight to modern-day Ohio, where he falls for a high school science teacher who's disillusioned by love.
+On <a href='https://www.netflix.com/title/81026188'>Netflix</a>.</dd>